Tiberius

 What was Tiberius best known for?

-Roman emperor Tiberius was best known for being the successor of Augustus and for becoming a recluse when his heir Germanicus died.
+Roman emperor Tiberius was best known for being the successor of Augustus and for becoming a recluse when his heir, Germanicus, died.

-Who were Tiberius' mother and step-father?
+Who were Tiberius's mother and stepfather?

 How did Tiberius become emperor?

-What caused the change in Tiberius’ personality?
+What caused the change in Tiberius's personality?

 What happened to Tiberius in the last years of his reign?